CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

   + There are a total of 64 questions and activites, four of which are bonus.
     - The answers for these are the flags to collect.
-  + Each flag has a different numeric point value.
-Max possible score of 600 points.
+  + Each flag has a different numeric point value, with a max possible score of 600 points.
     - The higher the point value, the more challenging the question/activity.
   + 2.5-hour alotted timeframe.
   + The team that completes all the flags correctly first, or who has the most points by the end of the alotted time, wins the CTF.